mekkablue/Glyphs-Scripts/README.md

 * **Set TT Stem Hints to Auto:** Sets all TT stem hints to ‘auto’ in selected glyphs.
 * **Set TT Stem Hints to No Stem:** Sets all TT stem hints to ‘no stem’ in selected glyphs.
 In complex paths, it can improve rendering on Windows.
 * **Transfer Hints to First Master:** Copies PS hints from the current layer to the first master layer, provided the paths are compatible.
 Reports errors to the Macro window.
+* **TT Autoinstruct:** Automatically add Glyphs TT instructions to the selected glyphs in the selected master.
+(Should be the first master.)
+Attention: this is NOT Werner Lemberg's ttfAutohint, but the manual TT hints that the TT Instruction tool (I) would add through the context menu item of the same name.
+Useful for adding hints in many glyphs at once.

 ## Images
 * **Add Same Image to Selected Glyphs:** Asks you for an image, and then inserts it into all currently selected glyphs as background image.